openSUSE/suse-vscode-doc/README.md

 ### Resolve references inside the current file

-To autocomplete XML IDs from the current file in `<xref linkend=""/>` references, add the following to `settings.json`:
+To autocomplete DocBook XML IDs from the current file when using `<xref linkend=""/>` references, add the following lines to `settings.json`:

     ```json
     "xml.references": [